A European pillar of social rights

-The first principle of the European Pillar of social rights states that ''everyone has the right to quality and inclusive education, training and lifelong learning in order to maintain and acquire skills that enable them to participate fully in society and successfully manage transitions in the labour market''.
+'Everyone has the right to quality and inclusive education, training and life-long learning in order to maintain and acquire skills that enable them to participate fully in society and manage successfully transitions in the labour market'.

-- the rate of early leavers from education and training aged 18-24 should be below 10% and
+- the rate of early leavers from education and training aged 18-24 should be below 10%

-- at least 40% of people aged 30-34 should have completed some form of higher education.
+- at least 40% of people aged 30-34 should have completed some form of higher education

-In its contribution to the Gothenburg Social Summit of November 2017, the European Commission set out its vision for a European Education Area.
-This initiative stresses the value of good quality, inclusive education – from childhood – in laying the groundwork for social cohesion, social mobility and an equitable society.
+In its contribution to the Gothenburg Social Summit, the European Commission set out its vision for a European Education Area.
+This initiative stresses the value of good quality, inclusive education from childhood in laying the groundwork for social cohesion, social mobility and an equitable society.

 Following proposals from the Commission, several policy initiatives have already been adopted:

 - Council Recommendation on Key Competences for Lifelong Learning

 - Council Recommendation on promoting common values, inclusive education and the European dimension of teaching

 In May 2018, the Commission adopted a proposal for a new Erasmus+ programme, doubling the programme’s budget.
 The new programme is expected to enable millions more young Europeans from all social backgrounds to study, train and learn abroad and will also include a European inclusion framework and national inclusion strategies.